The application period for 2019-2020 is November 2 – December 10, 2018 for the programme starting is August 2019.

 The Health Sciences group is one of the leading research institutions with international recognition at University of Tampere.
 Degree programmes include bachelor, master and doctoral levels, and have a strong emphasis on research methods training.
 Doctoral Programme faculty are involved in several international collaborative research projects.
 Teaching and research in Health Sciences are multidisciplinary and include the fields of biostatistics, epidemiology, community health, gerontology,health economics, nursing science, occupational health, social psychiatry, global health and social and health policy.

 The main objectives of the IPPE Programme are to increase knowledge and understanding of major public health problems, particularly in low and middle income countries, and to build sustainable public health capacity in these countries by working with global partners in training epidemiologists and public health personnel for leadership positions in research, administration, program planning and policy development.

-The selected PhD candidates will spend the 2017-2018 academic year (August-May) in Tampere to complete the required coursework curriculum.
+The selected PhD candidates will spend the 2019-2020 academic year (August-May) in Tampere to complete the required coursework curriculum.
 During the academic year in Finland, the PhD candidates also prepare a comprehensive research plan for their PhD thesis.
 The bulk of field research, data analysis and reporting, however, is generally conducted after completion of coursework.
 The candidates have the option of working on their PhD project in Finland or abroad.
 Completion of a doctoral degree usually requires 3-4 additional years of research work.
-The doctoral dissertation usually requires four original scientific papers published in international, peer-reviewed journals and a thesis synthesizing the research findings.
+The doctoral dissertation requires three to four original scientific papers published in international, peer-reviewed journals and a thesis synthesizing the research findings.
 After successful public examination and defense of the dissertation, a doctoral degree (PhD) in epidemiology or related public health discipline is awarded.